hyprwm/hyprland-wiki/pages/Nix/_index.md

 ## NixOS module

-The module is now upstreamed into nixpkgs, which means all you need in your configuration is:
+The module is now upstreamed into Nixpkgs, which means all you need in your configuration is:

 ```nix
 {config, pkgs, ...}: {